paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

 # Main Structure
 There are five folders in this repository:
 1. Training and validation based on three modalities: maximum intensity projection (MIP) images, cross-sectional images, and patches.
-2. Novelty detection (based on the model's uncertainty when encountering an unknown pollen specimen) and optimal threshold selection.
+2. Novelty detection experiment (based on the model's uncertainty when encountering an unknown pollen specimen) and optimal threshold selection.
 3. Phylogenetic placement simulation (training and evaluation) using pseudo-novel taxa.
 4. Fossil analaysis.
 5. Morphological visualization.